benjiebob/SMALify/README.md

       # TODO
       ```
    - TODO: Write script to load labelme files
-- StanfordExtra Joint Prediction
+- Automatic Dog Joint Predictor
-   - TODO: Release model for dog keypoint prediction, trained on StanfordExtra
+   - TODO: Release model for dog keypoint prediction, trained on StanfordExtra.
-- CreaturesGreatAndSMAL (CGAS) Joint Prediction
+- Automatic Quadruped Joint Predictor
-   - TODO: Release training/testing scripts for CreaturesGreatAndSMAL joint prediction, OJA methods etc.
+   - TODO: Release training/testing scripts for CreaturesGreatAndSMAL joint prediction, trained on synthetic SMAL renders, OJA methods etc.

 ### Acknowledgements
-This repository owes a great deal to the following works:
+This repository owes a great deal to the following works and authors:
 - [SMAL](http://smal.is.tue.mpg.de/); Zuffi et al. designed the SMAL deformable quadruped template model and have been wonderful for providing advice throughout my animal reconstruction PhD journey.
 - [SMPLify](http://smplify.is.tue.mpg.de/); Bogo et al. provided the basis for our original ChumPY implementation and inspired the name of this repo.
 - [SMALST] (https://github.com/silviazuffi/smalst); Zuffi et al. provided a PyTorch implementations of the SMAL skinning functions which have been used here.